santhoshkavi123/santhoshkavi123.github.io/README.md

 - **Data Scientist** | 4.5+ years of experience in **AI/ML**
 - Proven success in deploying models for **Demand forecasting**, **Spend Optimization**, and **Product Recommendation**
 - Expertise in cloud solutions: **AWS SageMaker**, **Cloudera Data Science Workbench**, and **Azure Databricks**
-- Currently pursuing a **Master's in Artificial Intelligence** at the **Illinois Institute of Technology**, with coursework in Online Social Network Analysis, Deep Learning, Natural Language Processing, and Advance Artificial Intelligence.
+- Currently pursuing a **Master's in Artificial Intelligence** at the **Illinois Institute of Technology**, with coursework in **Online Social Network Analysis, Deep Learning, Natural Language Processing, and Advance Artificial Intelligence**.

 ---